hmxlabs/aws-open-resource-broker/src/providers/README.md

 )

 if extension_config:
-    # Access configuration with proper defaults
+    # Access configuration with appropriate defaults
     enabled = extension_config.some_feature.enabled
 ```